-Confined Spaces in Construction: Crawl Spaces and Attics
+Confined Spaces in Construction: Pits

 Confined spaces can present conditions that are immediately dangerous to workers if not properly identified, evaluated, tested, and controlled.
-This fact sheet highlights many of the confined space hazards associated with crawl spaces and attics and how employers can protect their workers in these environments.
+This fact sheet highlights many of the confined space hazards associated with pits and how employers can protect their workers in these environments.

-OSHA has developed a new construction standard for Confined Spaces (29 CFR 1926 Subpart AA) - any space that meets the following three criteria:
+OSHA has developed a new construction standard for Confined Spaces (29 CFR 1926 Subpart AA)- any space that meets the following three criteria: